microsoft/AI/.github/ISSUE_TEMPLATE/scenario_request.md

 ---
 name: Scenario request
-about: Suggest an Machine Learning scenario not covered by the tutorials
+about: Suggest a Machine Learning scenario not covered by the tutorials
 title: "[SCENARIO]"
 labels: ''
 assignees: ''